adamfaulkner/adamfaulkner.github.io/binary_formats_are_almost_better_than_json_in_browsers.md

 Several libraries, like Flatbuffers and Cap'n Proto, implement some form of "lazy decoding", where the deserialized object does not actually do any deserialization until needed.
 This can significantly improve performance for scenarios where not all parts of a serialized message actually need to be read.

+(note: need to adjust this graph to feature end-to-end latency in some way, otherwise it gives the missleading impression that json was fast at this.
+Maybe just kill the graph since it is hard to explain and undermines the broader point)

 This graph shows a benchmark where we deserialized a message, then scanned a single property in the message.
 You can see that the lazy approach of Flatbuffers gives it a huge advantage here.
 ![Duration to scan a message for a single property](./benchmarking_images/scan.png)